 At New Swannington Primary School we are determined that every child will learn to read, regardless of their background, needs or abilities.

 Our Phonics Scheme - Essential Letters and Sounds Systematic Synthetic Phonics Programme is validated by the Department for Education.

 Phonics is taught daily in EYFS and Year 1 and then throughout school as needed to develop skills for reading, writing and spelling.

 Phonetically decodable books which match children’s grapheme-phoneme correspondence knowledge are used both in school and at home to allow sufficient practise in reading and re-reading.
 There are opportunities to consolidate phonemes and the skills of blending and segmenting, that the children have learned in their daily phonics sessions, through classroom continuous and enhanced provision.

-We actively encourage parents to support their child’s learning in Early Reading by attending a Parents Reading Evening in September each year and in practising phonemes and reading at home.
-The phonemes taught at school are shared with parents on a weekly basis with words and sentences to encourage application of phonic skills.
+We actively encourage parents to support their child’s learning in Early Reading by attending a Parents Reading Evening each year and in practising phonemes and reading at home.
+Support for parents in Phonics can be found on our school website.

-If you have any questions about phonics please get in touch.
+If you have any questions about phonics please get in touch via the school office.

 Hello.
 My name is Nancy.
 I adore reading because it is an amazing way to learn how to spell and write.
 My favourite books are Charlotte's Web and Diary of Wimpy Kid.
 I am also a school librarian because it gives me the opportunity to discover new authors and books that I would like to read.

 Hello my name is Emily.
 I like reading as it is a fun way to relax and it helps me write my own stories.
 My favourite books are Diary of a Wimpy Kid and any by David Walliams.
 I also enjoy being a school librarian because it gives me the opportunity to discover and read different types of books.